-People often ask whether eating late makes a difference to weight loss.
+People often ask whether eating late at night is bad for weight loss.
 Well, it’s overall energy intake and expenditure that’s key, but actually what time you eat in the evening can make a significant difference to your fat-loss progress, so yes – if you eat late, you might put on weight because;

 - Eating late can often mean that you’re very hungry when it comes to meal time.
 So much so that you serve yourself too much, go back for seconds, or eat while cooking.